Welcome to the CARLA documentation.

 How to upgrade content — Add new content to CARLA.

 Create a sensor — Develop a new sensor to be used in CARLA.

-Make a release — For developers who want to publish a release.
+Make a release — How to make a release of CARLA

 Code of conduct — Standard rights and duties for contributors.